devSecOps61107/ado-ai/README.md

 ## Features

 - Add new tasks with titles and optional descriptions
-- List all tasks
+- List all tasks with creation and modification timestamps
-- Filter tasks by status (pending/completed)
+- Filter and sort tasks by status (pending/in-progress/completed)
+- Update task title, description, and status
+- Delete tasks by ID
+- Task metadata tracking (created, modified, completed timestamps)
 - Data persistence using JSON storage
 - Command-line interface using argparse